Japan asks US forces to stay on base as COVID-19 cases jump

 American forces have come under fire after a spike in coronavirus cases in areas where they are based in large numbers, including Okinawa and Iwakuni, both in southern Japan.

+“Quick action is needed given the rapid spread of the omicron variant,” he said.

+The measures center on reducing the hours that alcohol can be served in eateries and bars and preparing the health care system to respond to surging cases.
+The steps will become official Friday after Kishida meets with experts and a report is made to Parliament.
+Kishida also stressed he strongly supported Hayashi’s request to the U.S. military.

-Okinawa Gov. Denny Tamaki sent a request to Japan’s national government on Thursday for permission for the prefecture to strengthen its anti-virus measures.
+Okinawa Gov. Denny Tamaki sent a request to Japan’s national government earlier in the day for permission to strengthen the prefecture’s anti-virus measures.

 A daily record of 981 people tested positive for COVID-19 in Okinawa on Thursday.
 In December, there were zero new cases on some days.